 ORLA JOINS NATIONAL PARTNERS IN FIGHT FOR LIABILITY PROTECTIONS

 AHLA and the business community continue to seek temporary and targeted liability relief related to COVID-19 exposure as the next federal legislative package is developed.
 To that end, ORLA joined AHLA in signing on to the attached US Chamber-led letter seeking federal relief, which was sent to Members of Congress May 27, 2020.

 SURVEY REAFFIRMS CONTINUED ACTION NEEDED

 The National Restaurant Association's Economics and Research team completed a second nationwide impact survey of restaurant owners and operators to provide data-driven updates on the state of the industry.
 Armed with this data, the association has called on Congress to enact a new “Blueprint for Recovery” to provide targeted relief for the country's second largest private sector employer.
-To better prioritize these proposals, the NRA is asking restaurant operators to fill out this survey here:
+To better prioritize these proposals, the NRA is asking restaurant operators to participate in surveys as they come available.